Aram Khachaturian: Denunciation and Restoration (1948)

-Later life (1950–78)
+Later life (1950–1978)

 In 1950, Khachaturian began conducting and started teaching composition at his alma maters—the Gnessin Institute (since 1950), and later at the Moscow Conservatory (since 1951).
 During his career as a university professor, Khachaturian emphasized the role of folk music to his students and instilled the idea that composers should master their nations' folk music heritage.

 In 1950, he began working on his third and last ballet, Spartacus (1950–54), which later proved to be his last internationally acclaimed work.
 He revised Spartacus in 1968.
 He was named People's Artist of the Soviet Union in 1954.
 Under Georgy Malenkov's brief rule, in 1954, Khachaturian became a mouthpiece, along with Ilya Ehrenburg, to "assure Soviet intellectuals that the ideological controls imposed by the draconic Zhdanov decrees of 1946–48 would be at least temporarily lifted."

 After completing Spartacus, since the late 1950s, Khachaturian focused less on composition, and more on conducting, teaching, bureaucracy and travel.
 He served as the President of the Soviet Association of Friendship and Cultural Cooperation with Latin American States from 1958 and was a member of the Soviet Peace Committee (since 1962).
 "He frequently appeared in world forums in the role of champion of an apologist for the Soviet idea of creative orthodoxy."
 Khachaturian toured with concerts of his own works in around 30 countries, including in all the Eastern Bloc states, Italy (1950), Britain (1955, 1977), Latin America (1957) and the United States (1960, 1968).
 His January 1968 visit to U.S. capital of Washington, D.C. was a significant one.
 He conducted the National Symphony Orchestra in a program of his own works.
+In a six-week tour he visited seven American cities.

 Khachaturian went on to serve again as Secretary of the Composers Union, starting in 1957 until his death.
 He was also a deputy in the fifth Supreme Soviet of the Soviet Union (1958–62).
 In the last two decades of his life, Khachaturian wrote three concert rhapsodies—for violin (1961–62), cello (1963) and piano (1965)—and solo sonatas for unaccompanied cello, violin, and viola (1970s), which are considered to be his second and third instrumental trilogies.